 L64 PNP 3401 Biological Psychology

 An introduction to biological mechanisms underlying behavior.
-Topics include the physiology of nerve cells, anatomy of the nervous system, control of sensory and motor activity, arousal and sleep, motivation and higher mental processes.
-Prerequisite: Psych 100B.
+Topics will include the physiology of nerve cells, anatomy of the nervous system, control of sensory and motor activity, arousal and sleep, motivation and higher mental processes.
+PREREQ: PSYCH 100B

 Same as L33 Psych 3401